CV

 Working Papers

 • Should Value-Added Models Weight All Students Equally?
-(Job Market Paper)
+(Job Market Paper, Awarded Cliff R. Kern Excellence in Research Award)

 • Is the red-blue achievement gap due to state policy?